 We use 3 season bags weighing around 900g.
 Obviously the warmer the bag, the heavier it will be, but some bags are heavy because they use cheaper material, zips and so on which add to the weight.
 Have a look at the stated weight of the fill and not just the bag.
 There are a lot of Chinese manufacturers selling very cheap down bags now via eBay or Alibaba.
 Some people say they are great, but you should be wary of stated weights, temperature ratings and fills.
 If your budget is very low and you have time to wait for them to arrive then they can be a good option though.

 It is very difficult to accurately measure and compare sleeping bags using the stated temperature ratings as these can use different benchmarks.
-It is much better to look at the weight of down in the bag plus the fill power.
+I find it better to look at the weight of down in the bag plus the fill power.
 Fill power is a measure of the fluffiness of the down – the higher the better.
 Sometimes this is referred to as ‘fluffy force’ by Chinese vendors.
 Our 900g sleeping bags have 400g of goose down inside – most bags made with lightweight materials will have a similar fill ratio.

 We also carry a Thermatex blanket.
 It is some sort of space-age fabric that is very thin and lightweight and also very warm.
 Measuring 1.6m x 2m and made from aluminized woven rip-stop nylon fabric it is highly breathable.
 The manufacturers claim it reflects 75% of radiated body heat.
 It comes with us more than the down blanket as it is much lighter and a lot more compact.
 It weighs only 200g and would just about fill a coffee mug I think.
 As a cold-sleeper I pretty much always carry one of these with me.
 It has saved me from many a sleepless night spent wide awake and shivering.
 They are quite expensive at £45, but you will occasionally find them second hand on eBay.
 As with the down blanket, it is essential that you fix them to the sleeping bag somehow to prevent them slipping off in the night.